 4.4.2.
 Antidegradation.
 This Order complies with the antidegradation provisions of 40 C.F.R. section 131.12 and State Water Board Resolution 68-16.
 This Order does not allow for an increased volume, increased concentration of pollutants, or reduced level of treatment relative to the previous order.
-It continues the status quo with respect to the level of discharge authorized in the previous order (i.e., authorizes the same flow and imposes limits that are at least as stringent as those in the previous order), which was adopted in accordance with the antidegradation policies and thus serves as the baseline by which to measure whether degradation will occur.
+It continues the status quo with respect to the level of discharge authorized in the previous order (i.e., imposes limits that are at least as stringent as those in the previous order except for a small increase in the stormwater allocation for hexavalent chromium that the Discharger has not previously used), which was adopted in accordance with the antidegradation policies and thus serves as the baseline by which to measure whether degradation will occur.